-The City's funding policy requires contributions to the plan in amounts sufficient to fund the benefits set forth in the plan.
-The contributions are determined by the Retirement System's Board of Trustees on the basis of the actuary's valuation.
+The Plan's legislative authority requires contributions in amounts sufficient to fund the benefits set forth in the plan.
+The contributions are determined by the Retirement System's Board of Trustees on the basis of the actuary's valuation and are expressed as a percentage of gross payroll.
 Significant actuarial assumptions used to compute the actuarially determined contribution requirements are the same as those used to compute the pension fund obligation.

-The City's contributions in 2005 and 2004 were based primarily on actuarial valuations performed as of December 31, 2004 and December 31, 2003.
-The City's contributions for 2005 and 2004 were in the amounts recommended by the outside actuary.
-The recommended City contributions for 2005 and 2004 consisted of normal cost of \$4,063,392 and \$3,915,053, respectively, which included amortization of the unfunded actuarial accrued liability (credits) related to actuarial gains and assumption changes.
+The employer contribution rates as a percentage of payrolls in 2006 and 2005 were based on actuarial valuations performed as of December 31, 2005 and December 31, 2004.
+The City's contributions for 2006 and 2005 were in the amounts recommended by the outside actuary.
+The recommended City contributions for 2006 and 2005 consisted of normal cost of \$5,308,575 and \$4,063,392, respectively, which included amortization of the unfunded actuarial accrued liability (credits) related to actuarial gains and assumption changes.
 Unfunded prior service costs are being amortized over periods of thirty years.
-The employer customary contributions represented 8.72% and 8.76 of covered payroll for 2005 and 2004.
+The employer customary contributions represented 12.04% and 8.72% of covered payroll for 2006 and 2005.
 Effective July 1, 2004, those amounts began being collected on a weekly basis as a percentage of payroll.
-Total employee contributions for the same periods amounted to \$3,188,343 and \$1,695,265, respectively, and included member payments for buybacks and other permissive service purchases as are authorized by the plan.

 As a result of conversion to a per pay period method of collecting the employer customary contribution, a receivable of \$1,674,982 was established for salaries paid between January 1, 2004 and June 30, 2004.
 A portion of the receivable has been paid by the Manchester School District and various enterprise funds of the City.
-As of December 31, 2005, the outstanding balance due was \$1,303,074 exclusive of interest.
-By letter dated May 8, 2006, the City of Manchester questioned the methodology used to determine the amount due and it remains uncertain when that balance due from the City will be collected by the Retirement System.
+As of December 31, 2006, the outstanding balance due was \$1,303,074 exclusive of interest.
+By letter dated May 8, 2006, the City of Manchester questioned the methodology used to determine the amount due, but by summer of 2007 a final agreement was reached and on July 16, 2007 the issue was settled with payment of \$1,501,368 by the City in exchange for concession by the Retirement System on the method and timing of future pension obligation payments by the City.